Icelk/moella/README.md

 It's for my personal use for my domains [icelk.dev](https://icelk.dev/) and [kvarn.org](https://kvarn.org/) and will therefore not work with most configurations.

-For now, i suggest forking this repo and changing the appropriate values.
+For now, I suggest forking this repo and tweaking it to your liking.

 # Future